This page contains the Frequently Asked Question about Enigmail and around.

 How can I test if Enigmail works correctly?

 If the installation was successful, restart your mail client.
 The menubar of the message composer window now should have an Enigmail entry.
-Selecting Enigmail → About Enigmail will display the Enigmail version number and GnuPG executable details.
+Selecting Enigmail → About Enigmail will display the Enigmail version number and details about the underlying OpenPGP library.

 If Enigmail was correctly installed, you can now start trying to send to yourself some signed/encrypted message, and check if you are able to verify/decrypt them correctly.
 Then you can send messages to Edward, an automated program that is able to receive and understand OpenPGP messages and reply accordingly.